arngll/arngll-spec/n6drc-arngll.md

 encoding of callsigns.
 It also imposes some unfortunate arbitrary limitations, such as a maximum callsign length of six characters.

-I am proposing a new link layer which should be better optimized for low-bandwidth links and, thus, be in a better position for using with 6LoWPAN.
+This document outlines a new link layer intended to be better optimized for low-bandwidth links and, thus, be in a better position for being used with 6LoWPAN.
 It works well with callsigns up to 12 characters long.
+It is also flexible enough to be used with non-IP-based protocols, such as text messaging and simplex voice.

 The following link-layer is *loosely* inspired by the 802.15.4 MAC layer.
 In particular, the following concepts from 802.15.4 have been